Trixibrix – Westbits

 The concept is genius!
 The execution, however, is highly flawed.
 The left wall should bounce the ball further to get it back into the action, and a settings section should be added so you could turn down the sensitivity and maybe turn it down.
 The game is still awesome and we would buy it in a heartbeat if you put it up on Steam.

 This is a fun little brick breaker.
 It does lose steam quickly, as the brick patterns always appear in the same order.
-Still, its worth a try!
+Still, its worth a try.

 We love the side scrolling breakout idea but a few reasons we stopped playing: – All the assets (bar, ball, bricks, etc) and fonts are absolutely tiny on our 6s.
 They should be doubled in size. – The bar doesnt track 1:1 with the touch area.
 Its accelerated and that makes it unintuitive.
 If you map the bar to the width of the drag area it would greatly increase the feel. – The drag area seems huge.
 It takes up 1/3 of the screen.